Understanding Foraminal Stenosis L5 S1

 - The presence of a tumor, bone spur or other growth

 A physician will typically try to first treat chronic lower back or sciatica pain with a non-surgical treatment plan.
 In the event that a combination of physical therapy, pain medication and the application of heat and ice are ineffective, surgical treatment becomes an option.
 The traditional approach to addressing foraminal stenosis has been open back surgery, but at Laser Spine Institute, our surgeons offer several minimally invasive, outpatient alternatives.

-Contact Laser Spine Institute today for a complimentary review of your MRI or CT scan and to learn more about the minimally invasive spine procedures currently available to help you find meaningful pain relief.
+Contact Laser Spine Institute today for your MRI or CT scan review and to learn more about the minimally invasive spine procedures currently available to help you find meaningful pain relief.